buildbot/buildbot/master/docs/manual/installation/worker.rst

   Follow the instructions in the :file:`INSTALL` document, in the worker's account.
   Perform a full CVS (or whatever) checkout, configure, make, run tests, etc.
   Confirm that the build works without manual fussing.
-  If it doesn't work when you do it by hand, it will be unlikely to work when the buildbot attempts to do it in an automated fashion.
+  If it doesn't work when you do it by hand, it will be unlikely to work when the Buildbot attempts to do it in an automated fashion.

 5. Choose a base directory